Hugo-Persson/dns-cli-tools/README.md

 dns-cli init
 ```

 This will create a config file with default config.
-By default the config path is places at `~/.config/godaddy-cli-tools.json`, this can be overidden with the `-c` flag.
+By default the config path is places at `~/.config/dns-cli-config.json`, this can be overidden with the `-c` flag.

-A couple of things needs to be changed in this file to get started

-- domain: Change the domain from `example.com` to the main domain you want to create subdomains from
-- api_key: Your api key, see [[#getting-api-key]]
-- secret: Your secret

 ## Watching IP for changes